 After fertilization, the female adult flies, lay their eggs in clusters.
 A female fly can lay up to 300 eggs in one day.
-The eggs can take from eight to 20 hours to hatch, after which they enter the first of the three stages of larvae.
+The eggs can take from eight to 20 hours to hatch, after which they enter the larval stage.

 When the eggs hatch, the emerged larvae can also be referred to as maggots.
 During this stage, the larvae undergo several changes as they grow rapidly.
+There are three phases or instars in the larval stage.
 The larvae moult several times by shedding layers of their skin, before each instar stage.
 Initially, the larvae feed on fluid released from the body.

 In their first instar, the larvae measure up to 5 mm in length before shedding their skin.
 In their second instar, the larvae measure up to 10 mm in length.
 By the time they reach their third instar, the larvae measure from 15 mm to 20 mm in length.